-To apply a language to selected characters, use the Language drop-down menu in the Character Attributes dialog box (Style > Character) (Windows only), or the Character/Character Attributes tab of the Measurements palette.
+To apply a language to selected characters, use the Language drop-down menu in the Character tab of the Measurements palette.

 Using font fallback

 When Font Fallback is on, if the application encounters a character that is not available in the current font, it searches through the active fonts on your system to find a font that does include that character.
 For example, if Helvetica is applied at the text insertion point and you import or paste text containing a Kanji character, the application might apply the Hiragino font to that character.
 If the application cannot find an active font that contains the character, the character still displays as a box or symbol.